adahera222/LD32-7/README.md

 	   of the blast radius.
 Shrapnel should cause minor to medium damage.
 	 - Add random factors to damage and possibly radius?
 	 - Leave rubble at destroyed fixed sites
+	 - Animate robot
+	 - Detect collisions?
+	 - Robot should get knocked down and spark when taking small-medium damage
+	 - Danger of explosion should hold for a moment as in chain reaction style games.
+Or otherwise compensate for this with lots of shrapnel.
+	 - Trucks seem to unscale themselves when switching between truckHealthy and truckTravelHealthy